Winter Well-Being in Ayurveda for Health, Harmony & Balance

 Burn a list of things to release

 What do you need to let go of so you can rise?
 Is it fear?
 Stress?
 Worry?
 Regret?
 Negative-self talk?
 Body hatred?
 What is it that is holding you back?
-After you have your list, read it aloud, take a moment to genuinely say goodbye to each item, and toss it in the fireplace or another fire-safe recipient.
+Take a moment to reflect and write it all down.
+Once you have your list, read it aloud, take a moment to genuinely say goodbye to each item, and toss it in the fireplace or another fire-safe recipient.

 Invite the light back into your life